 I wish I’d seen this before I started because there is a small learning curve but once you’ve done it a few times it’s awesome!

 When all the pocket holes are drilled according to the building plans, I suggest pre-screwing the pocket hole screws part way into the pocket holes.
 This will make the assembly go a bit quicker.
-Make sure the screw doesn’t extend out of the board.
+Make sure the screw doesn’t protrude from the board.

 To determine the proper spacing of pocket hole screws for the top boards I researched on the Kreg website.
 I wanted enough for good connection and support, but I needed to make sure the pocket holes connecting the top slats wouldn’t be in the way when I was ready to assemble the base.